AlvisOu/Blockchain_Project/DESIGN.md

 verify the existance of a transaction in a block without needing the entire block, making hashing efficient.

 MISC NOTES:
 Broadcasting the blocks should occur within the mining of the block.

 Also, while mining, the miner should check for other block broadcasts.
-If it hears a new block broadcasted, it should stop mining the curr block and mine the new block.
+If it hears a new block broadcasted, it should stop mining the current block and mine the new block.